joemonti/drogon-arduino/README.md

 This is the Arduino sketch for the Drogon Quadcopter.
 This handles low-level flight stabilization, navigation, and sensor managemen.

+NOTE: For using from Arduino IDE, clone this project into your Arduino Sketchbook directory and rename cloned directory from 'drogon-arduino' to simply 'drogon'.
+You will then be able to open the sketch from your sketchbook.

 Important
 ---------------------